Assured Shorthold Tenancy Agreement (AST)

 It can be used for houses and flats as long as they are self-contained.
 It can also be used where a house or flat is rented as a whole to a group such as groups of students, young professionals, etc, even though these properties are houses in multiple occupancy (HMOs).

-There is a separate version for use if you are protecting a deposit with DepositGuard.
-You must use the DepositGuard Compliant Assured Shorthold Tenancy Agreement
+Where you are protecting your tenant's deposit through DepositGuard, you should use the DepositGuard Compliant Assured Shorthold Tenancy Agreement instead.

-The tenancy created by this agreement is an assured shorthold tenancy within the Housing Act 1988.
+The tenancy created by this agreement is an assured shorthold tenancy (AST) within the Housing Act 1988.

 Any deposit paid must be protected under one of the Government approved tenancy deposit schemes.